Americans are getting fewer coronavirus tests. Here’s why that’s bad.

 “It’s crazy how fast and far the drop in testing has been,” said Clemens Hong, a physician leading the county’s testing efforts.
 “It’s worrisome.”

 The average number of tests being conducted every day in America has plummeted by 33.6 percent since January, according to the Covid Tracking Project.
 That statistic that has many experts deeply concerned because it comes just as America’s recent decrease in infections and deaths is stalling at a worrisome high level.
-Testing is a key tool to stopping coronavirus transmission; without it, the virus has the potential to spread unchecked.
+Testing is a key tool to stopping coronavirus transmission.
+Without it, the virus has the potential to spread unchecked.

-Some of those declines can be attributed to the overall improvement of the pandemic in America.
+Some of those declines can be attributed to the overall improvement of the pandemic in the United States.
 With decreased cases and less transmission, fewer people have been experiencing symptoms.
-But there are other factors at play as the U.S. pandemic now drags on for a year: getting tested is time-consuming.
-Some people also do not want to isolate or miss work because of a pending or positive test, according to testing coordinators and experts.
+But there are other factors at play as the U.S. pandemic now drags on for a year: Getting tested is time-consuming.
+Some people also do not want to quarantine or miss work because of a pending or positive test, according to testing coordinators and experts.

 Only a small fraction of the U.S. population — about 54 million people — has been vaccinated.
 Until more people receive their shots, testing remains one of the country’s main tools for stopping the chain of transmission.

-At the same time, more-transmissible variants of the virus are spreading and officials are repealing restrictions, making a spring resurgence of the virus possible.
+At the same time, more transmissible variants of the virus are spreading and officials are repealing restrictions, making a spring resurgence of the virus possible.

 “We have to remain vigilant,” Hong said.
 “We’ve seen what happens when we don’t and we really can’t drop our guard now.”

-The storms that caused many to lose power and water in Texas, Mississippi and Louisiana have also disrupted testing in many of those states, likely contributing to the drop.
+The storms that caused many to lose power and water in Texas, Mississippi and Louisiana have also disrupted testing in many of those states, potentially contributing to the drop.

 “Some of that is weather and power outages.
-It’s been so horrible, we’ve had many days where our outdoor testing sites were canceled,” said Richard Pescatore, chief physician for Delaware’s public health division.
+It’s been so horrible, we’ve had many days where our outdoor testing sites were canceled,” said Richard Pescatore, chief physician for Delaware’s Division of Public Health.
 “But a lot of it is sheer fatigue.
-People think that because we have vaccines now testing isn’t important.
+People think that because we have vaccines now, testing isn’t important.
 But that’s not true.
 We’re not in the end zone yet.
 We can’t be celebrating prematurely.”

 Pescatore said he is growing increasingly worried about the coming months as students return to schools and colleges and people are tempted to gather with the warmer weather.

 Testing coordinators in multiple states said they are seeing a growing reluctance among people to get tested.
-Many worry that the emergence and recent emphasis on how vaccines will eventually end the pandemic have caused people to for the danger still present.
+Many worry that the emergence and recent emphasis on how vaccines will eventually end the pandemic have caused people to forget the danger still present.

-In Michigan, the number of tests conducted fell to roughly half the level in November.
+In Michigan, the number of tests conducted fell to about half the level in November.
 Several test providers in South Carolina began limiting the hours they offer testing.
-Prisma Health, a South Carolina nonprofit, recently said on Twitter that it would no longer operate community testing sites.
+Prisma Health, a South Carolina nonprofit organization, recently said on Twitter that it would no longer operate community testing sites.

 Delaware saw demand for testing soar during Thanksgiving and Christmas, with many people hoping for a negative result before visiting family, Pescatore said.
 Testing fell 30 percent in January and has fallen yet another 30 percent since, he said.